Get the FREE one-click dictionary software for Windows

 Derived forms: supportings

-See also: bearing, supportive, turn out
+See also: bearing, supportive

-Type of: act, activity, agree, allow, approve, argue, check, concord, concur, correspond, countenance, fit, foster, gibe, give, greenlight, green-light, hold, jibe, let, marry, marry up, match, nurture, O.K., OK, okay, permit, play, reason, represent, sanction, tally
+Type of: act, activity, agree, allow, approve, argue, check, concord, concur, correspond, countenance, fit, foster, gibe, give, greenlight, green-light, hold, jibe, let, marry, marry up, match, move, nurture, O.K., OK, okay, permit, play, reason, represent, sanction, square, tally

 Encyclopedia: Supporting